Knives are one of the most important tools for any chef. A sharp and well-maintained knife can make all the difference in your cooking experience.

 The best way to keep your knives sharp and in great shape for years of use is with the right kitchen tools.
 You need a quality sharpener that will make short work of dull blades so you can cut food safely and easily again.

-If you don't currently use a knife sharpener, now's the time to get one.
+If you don't currently use a sharpener, now's the time to get one.
 There are even sharpeners that will work on serrated knives too.

 With just a few minutes of maintenance, you'll never need to worry about slicing into something again without precision or control ever again.